nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![ListCommandSequenceDiagram](images/ListCommandSequenceDiagram.png)

 Given below is the steps of how the `list` command works:
-1. If the given command is `list [user]`, the ListCommand calls the Timetable class to sort the user's timetable and list all events out.
+1. If the given command is `list NAME`, the ListCommand calls the Timetable class to sort the user's timetable and list all events out.
 2. If the given command is `list all`, the ListCommand repeats Step 1 for all users.
 3. If user inputs `list_lesson...` instead of `list...`, the ListCommand checks first if the event listed out in Step 1